Victoire of France: Reign of Louis XV

+Madame Victoire as Water by Jean-Marc Nattier in 1751, now in the São Paulo Museum of Art in Brazil.

-On 24 March 1748, being fifteen and no longer regarded a child, Victoire wrote to her father the King and successfully asked permission to return to court.
+On 24 March 1748, being fifteen and no longer regarded a child, Victoire wrote to her father and successfully asked permission to return to court.
 Louis XV appointed three maids-of-honour to attend her, and sent Marie-Angélique-Victoire de Bournonville, Duchesse de Duras, to collect her and meet her with her brother the Dauphin at Sceaux.
 In November 1750, she was joined by her sisters Sophie and Louise.

-Upon their arrival at court, they were not included in the household of their elder sisters Henriette and Adélaïde, the Household of the Mesdames aînées, ('Elder Mesdames') but were given their own Household of the Mesdames cadettes, ('Younger Mesdames') headed by Marie-Angélique-Victoire de Bournonville, Duchesse de Duras.
+Upon their arrival at court, they were not included in the household of their elder sisters Henriette and Adélaïde, the Household of the Mesdames aînées ('Elder Mesdames').
+Instead they were given their own Household of the Mesdames cadettes, ('Younger Mesdames') headed by the Duchesse de Duras.